Birds of Oman home Bird names News Family groups Tips Glossary Plumage Thumbnails Page structure Credits PHOTOS FOR SALE

 Each page has a top-level header, a bird pages subheader and the page's own header (see above).

 The top-level header leads to each of the main sections of this web site.
-Here a screen capture (not clickable; use the real header to test this):
+Here a screen capture (not clickable; use the real header, at the top of the page, to test this):

 The second-tier header allows for easy navigation between different bird pages, including some high-level pages (top row) and family group tables 1-26.
 Here a screen capture (not clickable; use the real header to test this):

-The headers of individual pages have the number of the family group on the left (as a clickable link to go to the table), name, alternative names and size of the bird species at the centre and a drop-down menu on the right.
+The headers of individual pages have the number of the family group on the left (as a clickable link to go to the table), name, alternative (and aboriginal) names and size and weight of the bird species at the centre and a drop-down menu on the right.
+The drop-down menu offers the possibility to jump directly between pages for different bird species in one family group.
 Here an example (not clickable; use a real page header to test this):

 Page contents